Explore Ringwood

 Frequently asked questions

-The Monmouth connection (the Duke of Monmouth was captured near here in 1685 after the Battle of Sedgemoor), the New Forest gateway, the Thursday market, and a Hampshire market town with good independent character Roam surfaces the hidden gems that make Ringwood worth exploring.
+Ringwood is a place in Hampshire known for the Monmouth connection (the Duke of Monmouth was captured near here in 1685 after the Battle of Sedgemoor), the New Forest gateway, the Thursday market, and a Hampshire market town with good independent character.
+The Duke of Monmouth — who led the ill-fated Monmouth Rebellion against James II — was captured hiding in a ditch near Ringwood in 1685, a few days after the Battle of Sedgemoor.
+The population is around 14,000.

-Yes — Roam is live in Ringwood and across Hampshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Ringwood and across Hampshire.
+It is available on iOS and Android.